What the Court's ruling on ultra-Orthodox wording means for Israel - Myhartsvilletoday.com

 After decades of legal patchwork and years of government procrastination, the issue has come to a head.
 Now that all temporary laws and orders have expired, the court ruled that the long-standing military exemption has no legal basis.

-In addition to dividing the country, the issue has the potential to collapse Netanyahu’s governing coalition amid a costly war in Gaza.
+In addition to dividing the country, the issue has the potential to collapse Netanyahu’s ruling coalition amid a costly war in Gaza.

-Netanyahu must now strive to find a legislative solution acceptable to the ultra-Orthodox parties, which support the exemption, and their more secular and nationalist allies, who oppose it, or risk losing his government.
+Netanyahu must now scramble to find a legislative solution acceptable to both the ultra-Orthodox parties, which support the exemption, and their more secular and nationalist allies, who oppose it, or risk losing his government.

 The ruling takes Israel into “new territory” and constitutes “a precedent for Israeli politics, for Israeli society and for the military,” said Shuki Friedman, vice president of the independent Jerusalem-based Jewish People’s Policy Institute and an expert. in matters of religion and state.